caloon/AppReviewKit/README.md

 # AppReviewKit

 During the past years I realized that "traditional" prompts (e.g. Appirater) for rating apps do no longer work.
-The "conversion rates" for these methods are nowadayy nearly at nil.
+The "conversion rates" for these methods are nowadays nearly at nil.

 The following is my alternate solution.
 It is a subclass of UIView which can basically be put anywhere in your app (e.g. on top of the App Settings).
 I believe this solution is better, because it does not interrupt the user's experience, instead the user him/herself decides to give feedback (pull instead of push).